-Blockchain can help create new opportunities for funding while helping existing institutions make better lending decisions for SMBs, thus improving access to much-needed funding.
+Blockchain can create new opportunities for funding while improving SMB lending decisions.

 Business financing has always been a thorny issue for many small and medium-sized businesses (SMBs), and is often cited as one of the reasons behind the morbid failure rates for new businesses.
 One report found that about 29 percent of failed businesses identified the lack of working capital as a major reason for failure, second only to the lack of market demand for their products or services.

 These failures are mostly due to the many barriers within the traditional finance industry, including outdated credit rating protocols.
 As a result, banks and other traditional lending institutions often have slow and rigid lending processes, thus denying SMBs timely access to working capital and severely affecting business growth.